truenas/documentation/content/SCALE/GettingStarted/SCALEReleaseNotes.md

 * Development of the new TrueCloud backup feature for TrueNAS and Storj integration is ongoing, with fixes for known issues expected in a future 24.10 development version release ([NAS-130320](https://ixsystems.atlassian.net/browse/NAS-130320), [NAS-130794](https://ixsystems.atlassian.net/browse/NAS-130794), and [NAS-130644](https://ixsystems.atlassian.net/browse/NAS-130644)).

 * Auto-populated portal group IDs for iSCSI configurations can differ between the **Portals** and **Targets** screen.
 This is a cosmetic issue in the UI and underlying functionality is not impacted ([NAS-130656](https://ixsystems.atlassian.net/browse/NAS-130656)).

+* Audit logging status indicators on SMB share tables might not accurately reflect if logging is or is not enabled on a given share ([NAS-130830](https://ixsystems.atlassian.net/browse/NAS-130830)).

+* App icons can periodically fail to render on the **Descover** applications screen, especially when searching for applications ([NAS-130831](https://ixsystems.atlassian.net/browse/NAS-130831)).

 <a href="https://ixsystems.atlassian.net/issues/?filter=10588" target="_blank">Click here to see the latest information</a> about public issues discovered in 24.10-BETA.1 that are being resolved in a future TrueNAS SCALE release.